BestTimesToVisit.com Logo

 culture

-Embrace the laid-back SoCal vibe!
-Locals are generally friendly and casual, so don't be afraid to strike up a conversation at a coffee shop or brewery.
-Remember that 'beach casual' is the norm almost everywhere, so leave the fancy attire at home unless you're heading to a specific upscale restaurant.
+Embrace the laid-back 'SoCal' vibe.
+People here tend to be casual and friendly, so don't be afraid to strike up a conversation at a coffee shop or beach.
+Remember that 'beach casual' is often acceptable attire, even in many restaurants.

 safety